Department of Finance

 Credit determined at registration.
 Prerequisite(s): junior standing; consent of department head.
 (Variable)

-Introduction to nature of real estate, its investment value, and related decision analysis.
+Introduction to nature of real estate, its value, and related decision analysis.
 Includes appraisal, investment analysis, location theory, financing, legal characteristics, and development.
-Not intended as pre-license course for sales personnel.
 Prerequisite(s): junior standing.
 (Fall and Spring)

-Study of the law affecting real estate value, financing, conveyance, contractual obligations, and brokerage, including agency relationships.
-Prerequisite(s): FIN 3110 (160:140); junior standing.
+Study of the law affecting real estate and its value, financing, conveyance, contractual obligations, and brokerage, including agency relationships.
+Prerequisite(s): FIN 3110; junior standing.
 (Fall and Spring)

-Introduction to techniques of appraising the value of real estate.
-Includes discussion of market approach, cost approach, income approach, and techniques of analyzing investment value of real estate.
-Prerequisite(s): FIN 3110 (160:140); junior standing.
+Introduction to valuation techniques of real estate.
+Includes coverage of market analysis, highest and best use analysis, investment analysis and the three approaches to value.
+Prerequisite(s): FIN 3110; junior standing.
 (Fall and Spring)

 Compensated work experience in conjunction with an academic project conducted under faculty guidance.
 Offered on credit/no credit basis only.
 Prerequisite(s): 3.00 cumulative UNI GPA; consent of department head.
 (Fall, Spring, Summer)